-Fire is not really a solid, a liquid, a gas, or even a textbook plasma — it is a rapid chemical reaction (combustion) whose products happen to be hot, glowing gases.
-An everyday candle or wood flame is mostly a hot gas mixture (carbon dioxide, water vapour, soot particles) with only a tiny fraction of its atoms ionised.
-Hotter flames, like an oxyacetylene torch, are ionised enough to genuinely qualify as plasma — the “fourth state of matter”.
+Fire is not really a solid, a liquid, a gas, or even a textbook plasma.
+It is a rapid chemical reaction (combustion) whose products happen to be hot, glowing gases.
+An everyday candle or wood flame is mostly a hot gas mixture (carbon dioxide, water vapor, soot particles) with only a tiny fraction of its atoms ionized.
+Hotter flames, like an oxyacetylene torch, are ionized enough to genuinely qualify as plasma, the “fourth state of matter”.

 Every object that has ever existed on this planet can be classified into three basic states of matter: solid, liquid or gas.
 That’s what we were told to believe in our science classes, right?
 But… what about fire?
 Imagine holding fire in your hands like a brick, storing it in some kind of vessel or even better, trying to fill a balloon with a raging inferno!
 Doesn’t seem possible, right?
 To all those people who scratched their heads during those boring chemistry classes, here’s a piece of trivia: fire doesn’t really belong to any of the aforementioned groups.
 In fact, the closest state of matter that it can be compared to is plasma.
 Plasma?